ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 #### Possible problems:

-May lead to memory overload, particularly due to cloning.
+- May lead to memory overload, particularly due to cloning.

-May skip some activity (which I haven't encountered).
+- May skip some activity (which I haven't encountered).

-Does few excessive operations, particularly due to dynamically loaded scripts.
+- Does few excessive operations, particularly due to dynamically loaded scripts.

-Events are duplicated if same day is loaded several times (as loaded activity stacks).
+- Events are duplicated if same day is loaded several times (as loaded activity stacks).

-Steam's calendar, and, thus, script itself isn't intended to work with any century other then current 21st (year is stored in two digit format).
+- Steam's calendar, and, thus, script itself isn't intended to work with any century other then current 21st (year is stored in two digit format).

+#### Debugging:

+Link to every loaded day with date indication and unparsed events are output in browser's console.